comorment/containers/README.md

 More extensive use cases of containers, focusing on real data analysis, are provided in the [usecases](https://github.com/comorment/containers/tree/main/usecases) folder.

 The history of changes is available in the [CHANGELOG.md](./CHANGELOG.md) file.

+If you would like to contribute to developing these containers, please see the [CONTRIBUTING](CONTRIBUTING.md) file.

 Additional tools are available in separate repositories: